adrelanos/Whonix-documentation/FAQ.md

 # Will there be a Whonix Live CD or DVD? #
 Unless someone joins the projects and contributes, what is very unlikely, this won't happen.

-Whonix developer adrelanos has limited knowledge about Live CD creation.
+Whonix developer adrelanos has limited knowledge about Live CD/DVD creation.
 At the moment Whonix is a rather simple project.
 Many things, get delegated to upstream.
 Virtual Box features to run on various platforms, Debian provides a fine operating system, hardware support is delegated to the host operating system and Virtual Box, Tor is providing a fine anonymizer.
-Creating a Live CD would be difficult, especially the hardware support.
+Creating a Live CD /DVDwould be difficult, especially the hardware support.
 Whonix is also too big and that would be very difficult to fix, see [Why are the Whonix images so big?](https://sourceforge.net/p/whonix/wiki/FAQ/#why-are-the-whonix-images-so-big) above.
-Adrelanos lacks experience about Live CD deployment.
+Adrelanos lacks experience about Live CD/DVD deployment.

-Tails and Liberte Linux are playing much better in the Anonymity Live CD market than adrelanos ever could.
+Tails and Liberte Linux are playing much better in the Anonymity Live CD/DVD market than adrelanos ever could.
 Adrelanos has no interest to compete in that market.

 A clean way to do it would be to contribute to Tails instead, see [Tails wishlist: Two-layered virtualized system](https://tails.boum.org/todo/Two-layered_virtualized_system/).
 A similar feature was already implemented in Liberte Linux, but ultimately rejected ([reference](http://archives.seul.org/or/talk/Mar-2012/msg00248.html)).